GullikX/regea/README.md

 ## Configuration

-Each python file has parameters defined at the top of the file.
-(TODO: better configuration)
+Parameters for each python file can be listed using the `--help` option.